 The Department of Art & Design offers a Bachelor of Fine Arts degree with a major in Graphic Design and a Bachelor of Fine Arts degree with a major in Art.

-The University of Massachusetts Lowell is an accredited member of the National Association of Schools of Art and Design (NASAD).
+The BFA in Art and Graphic Design are accredited by the National Association of Schools of Art and Design (NASAD).

 For additional information, contact the Art & Design Department.